A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Numerical experiments

 \subsection{The inverse diffusion problem}

-We start with the inverse diffusion problem \eqref{EQ:Diff}--\eqref{EQ:Diff Data} introduced in~\Cref{SUBSEC:Diff}.
+We start with the inverse diffusion problem~\eqref{EQ:Diff}--\eqref{EQ:Diff Data} introduced in~\Cref{SUBSEC:Diff}.
 For simplicity of presentation, we set the extrapolation length $\ell = 1$ as the particular value of the parameter has no impact on the results.
-We take the computational domain to be $\Omega = (0, 1) \times (0, 1)$, and discretize the problem with a $P_1$ finite element method.
+We take the computational domain to be $\Omega = (0, 1) \times (0, 1)$ (see the setup in the left plot of Figure~\ref{FIG:Domain}), and discretize the problem with a $P_1$ finite element method.
 The mesh is constructed such that the vertices are on the Cartesian grids defined by $(x_i,y_j) = (i\Delta x,j\Delta y),i,j = 0,1,\cdots,M$ with $\Delta x = \Delta y = 1/M$.